OpenHospitalityNetwork/openHospitality.network/README.md

 Come, [help us](#help-wanted)!

 _Hospitality_ is a universal human phenomenon, practiced long before any software infrastructure existed.
-We can't imagine an endeavor like this to fulfill its goals if it was not built on trust and transparency, to reflect values which drive people to open their homes and welcome strangers traveling the world by bike, car, foot or train. _Open and transparent for everyone and forever_.
+We can't imagine an endeavor like this to fulfill its goals if it was not built on trust and transparency, to reflect values which drive people to open doors to their homes and welcome strangers traveling the world. _Open and transparent for everyone and forever_.
 For us, this means i.a. [open governance](https://trello.com/c/VTpvnpv0), [open source software]({{site.github.owner_url}}) and [open finances](https://opencollective.com/ohn).

 ---